DoctorLai/simple-qr-code/README.md

-# simple-qr-code
-Simple QR Code Offline (No Ads, No Author Links)
+# Chrome Extension: Offline QR Code Generator/Editor
 - **Absolutely Offline and Fast**
 - **Context Menu Support (Any Selected Text to QR)**
 - **Absolutely simple, powerful and Ads-Free!**
-- **Life-time support, Free For Ever**
 - **Easy to use***
 - **Allow QR Modification (Click the Image)**
-- **No Author links or other shits**

 This Simple Chrome Extension (Clean UI with no Author or other links) allows you to get the QR image for the current Tab URL.
 You click the extension icon and then you will get the QR image.
-Simple as that, no deep shit.

 You can right click to copy, open in new tab or save the image.
 This plugin requires No Internet Connection (via qrcode.min.js)